AutoSens is created by engineers, for engineers.

 - Alex Lawrence-Berkeley – Head of New Projects, delivering fresh content and features to a highly targetted audience

-- Caroline Pepper – Operations Manager, ensuring we deliver a world class attendee experience
+- Alice Smith – Operations Manager, ensuring we deliver a world class attendee experience

-- Deborah Felicio – Operations Coordinator, bringing order to the chaos (and chaos, when required, to the order!)
+- Deborah Felicio – Systems Administrator, bringing order to the chaos (and chaos, when required, to the order!)

 About the event

-AutoSens 2017 heads to Detroit, USA in May 2017, then returns to Brussels, Belgium in September 2017
+AutoSens 2017 returns to where it all began at AutoWorld Brussels, Belgium in September 2017

 As ADAS improves at a rapid rate and autonomous vehicles edge closer to mainstream production, it is more important than ever for engineers to raise their heads and participate in industry-wide knowledge sharing and discussion.
 AutoSens enjoyed incredible support from senior engineers at OEM and Tier 1 companies.
 The community extended to business leaders from the full supply chain as well as leading academics, and technical experts in the various component fields.